 Yuswandari et al (2014) mentioned that the Indian government has prioritised cultural connections with Indonesia over trade and investment.
 India's culture is characterised by Indian dances, Indian music, Indian cuisine, Indian traditional dress, yoga, and Bollywood.
 However, India continues to identify the best cultural materials to use as a tool for cultural diplomacy.
 The Indian government has a number of tools at its disposal to further its cultural interests.
 There are Indian cultural centres built in numerous nations, cultural accords, festivals held in other countries, educational scholarships, eminent scholars, religion, yoga, and Bollywood.
 Bollywood films have so far done a terrific job of presenting the globe to Indian culture.
 The Indian government has placed a higher priority on cultural ties than trade and investment with Indonesia.
 Indian dances, Indian music, Indian cuisine, Indian traditional attire, yoga, and Bollywood all contribute to the uniqueness of Indian culture.
 The best cultural artefacts to employ as a tool for cultural diplomacy are still being sought out by India, though.
 The Indian government is able to advance its cultural goals through a variety of means.
 Numerous countries have Indian cultural centres, cultural agreements, festivals that are held abroad, educational scholarships, prominent scholars, religion, yoga, and Bollywood.
 Up until now, Bollywood films have done a great job of introducing the world to Indian culture.

-RESEARCH QUESTION:
+RESEARCH QUESTION

 How to evaluate the role of ICCR cultural and educational schemes in promoting international understanding.

-OBJECTIVE OF THE STUDY:
+OBJECTIVE OF THE STUDY

 1. To evaluate the role of ICCR cultural and educational schemes in promoting international understanding.

-HYPOTHESIS:
+HYPOTHESIS

 H1: ICCR Cultural and Educational schemes play a significant role in fostering international understanding.

-RESEARCH METHODOLOGY:
+RESEARCH METHODOLOGY

-Data Collection and Sample Size
+6.1 Data Collection and Sample Size